 When there’s so much to do outside, it’s easy to forget that gardens are for sitting and relaxing as well as working in.
 Make the most of the sunny days and catch a few moments to enjoy the late spring.
-May normally signals the beginning of the show season too; Hampton Court is going ahead as normal in July (with Covid-secure adjustments of course), but the Chelsea Flower Show is currently scheduled for September rather than the normal May.
-BBC Gardeners World Live have a special edition show scheduled for August.
+May signals the beginning of the show season too; kicked off by both the Malvern Spring Festival and the Chelsea Flower Show in May, followed by BBC Gardeners World Live in June and then Tatton Park and Hampton Court in July.

 But there’s plenty of gardening to be doing in the meanwhile; here are our top tips for May and June.
 In particular note the advice on not planting container plants and annuals out too early – late frosts are still very possible in May!

 - Try and stay on top of the weeds – not always an easy task at this time of year.
 If possible, remove them before they flower and set seed (weed seeds live for a long time in the soil)

 - This is a good month for planting late summer flowering perennials, and those ever-so-slightly tender shrubs, Lavenders, hardy Fuchsias, Hebe and Santolina for example.

 - Fertilise borders with a slow release fertiliser, giving them a head start before plants have grown too much.

 - Check rose and climber support structures and repair/replace if required.
 Install staking systems for tall perennials before they get too big.